p2panda/handbook/website/docs/03-networking/replication.md

   - is based on the QUIC streaming protocol supporting both unidirectional and bidirectional streams
   - has a fault-tolerancy mechanism
   - makes use of connection pooling, for reusing already opened connections

+### Encryption

+- data over qp2p and regular HTTP transport connection is secured via TLS 1.3
-  - encrypts connections via TLS 1.3 with self-signed certificates
+- TLS certificates are self-signed certificates by default
   - this allows transport encryption without a centralised certificate authority (CA)
   - this doesn't give authentication but since p2panda data is already authenticated this doesn't need to be reflected on this level
+  - optionally a p2panda node can be moved behind a reverse-proxy providing its own certificates

+## Replication protocol

+- the replication protocol defines the process of exchanging entries and p2panda operations on top of the GraphQL Node API

-## Basic Replication
+### Basic Replication

-- through the graphql api nodes can ask each other about the logs and entries they have stored and query entries which are not known to them yet
+- retreives new entries from another node
 - more sophisticated replication protocols can be built on top
   - the "basic replication" protocol serves as a base